 No, as long as the account is Reactivated within 145 days a new SIM card is not needed.

 SIM card & network access codes will only work with compatible GSM or CDMA devices.
-To activate your service, you will need a Straight Talk Unlimited* 30-day Service Plan card or credit card.
+To activate your service, you will need a NET10 30-day Service Plan card or credit card.
 Some data services may not be available with all wireless devices.
 BlackBerrys and branded TracFone, NET10, Straight Talk, SafeLink, or Telcel America phones will not work with this program.
 For GSM devices, in order for your phone’s data services to work you must update your APN data settings, also called the Access Point Name.
 SIM card and Service Plans are not refundable.

 No. You will not need to program your data settings.

 Click here to check your phones compatibility.
-Please also note, the CDMA Bring Your Own Phone program does not support 4G LTE, Blackberry phones or branded TracFone, NET10, Straight Talk, SafeLink, or Telcel America phones.
+Please also note, the CDMA Bring Your Own Phone program does not support Blackberry phones or branded TracFone, NET10, Straight Talk, SafeLink, or Telcel America phones.